 ATTENTION: The following information is provided merely as a guide for proper installation.
-Cleveland Motion Controls cannot assume responsibility for the compliance (or failure to comply) to any code (national, local or other) that prescribes the proper installation of this electro-mechanical device or associated equipment.
-A hazard of personal injury and/or property damage can exist if applicable codes are not adhered to.
+Cleveland Motion Controls cannot assume responsibility for the compliance (or failure to comply) to any code (national, local or other) that prescribes the proper installation of this electronic device or associated equipment.
+A hazard of personal injury and/or property damage can exist if applicable codes and safety practices are not adhered to.